+Y ear Ended December 31 l,

-(in thousands) 20 009 2008 2007
+(in thousands) 2010 2009 2008

-Tax provision at statutory U.S. rate \$ 7,764 \$ 8,431 \$ 10,347
+Tax provision at statutory U.S. rate \$ 7,650 \$ 7,764 \$ 8,431

 Increase (decrease) in tax provision resulting from:

-State and local taxes, net 166 392 373
+State and local taxes, net 63 166 392

-Foreign tax rate differential (36) (154) (649)
+Foreign tax rate differential (484) (36) (154)

-Nondeductible items 682 251 302
+Nondeductible items 231 682 251

-Federal research and development credits (272) (424) (918)
+Federal research and development credits (723) (272) (424)

-Change in tax rate related to deferred taxes - (147)

-Settlements (449) - -
+Settlements (110) (449)

-Other (353) (213) 24
+Other 150 (353) (213)

-Tax provision \$ 7,502 \$ 8,283 \$ 9,332
+Tax provision \$ 6,777 \$ 7,502 \$ 8,283

-At December 31, 2009, we had state Research and Experimentation ("R&E") income tax credit carryforwards of approximately \$1.7 million.
+At December 31, 2010, we had state Research and Experimentation ("R&E") income tax credit carry forwards of approximately \$1.9 million.
 The state R&E income tax credits do not have an expiration date.

-At December 31, 2009, we had federal, state and foreign net operating losses of approximately \$4.6 million, \$5.0 million and \$0.4 million, respectively.
-All of the federal and state net operating loss carryforwards were acquired as part of the acquisition of SimpleDevices.
-The federal and state net operating loss carryforwards begin to expire in 2020 and 2012, respectively.
-Approximately \$0.2 million of the foreign net operating losses will begin to expire in 2020 and the remaining \$0.2 million have an unlimited carryforward.
+At December 31, 2010, we had federal, state and foreign net operating losses of approximately \$4.1 million, \$5.0 million and \$0.2 million, respectively.
+All of the federal and state net operating loss carry forwards were acquired as part of the acquisition of SimpleDevices.
+The federal and state net operating loss carry forwards begin to expire during 2020 and 2016, respectively.
+Approximately \$0.2 million of the foreign net operating losses will begin to expire in 2020.

-Internal Revenue Code Section 382 places certain limitations on the annual amount of net operating loss carryforwards that may be utilized if certain changes to a company's ownership occur.
-Our acquisition of SimpleDevices was a change in ownership pursuant to Section 382 of the Internal Revenue Code, and the federal and state net operating loss carryforwards of SimpleDevices are limited but considered realizable in future periods.

-The annual federal limitation is as follows: approximately \$1.2 million for 2009 and approximately \$0.6 million thereafter.
-California has suspended utilization of net operating losses for 2008 and 2009.
+Internal Revenue Code Section 382 places certain limitations on the annual amount of net operating loss carry forwards that may be utilized if certain changes to a company's ownership occur.
+Our acquisition of SimpleDevices was a change in ownership pursuant to Section 382 of the Internal Revenue Code, and the federal and state net operating loss carry forwards of SimpleDevices are limited but considered realizable in future periods.
+The annual federal limitation is approximately \$0.6 million for 2010 and thereafter.
+California has suspended utilization of net operating losses for 2010 and 2011.

-As of December 31, 2009, we believed it was more likely than not that certain deferred tax assets related to the impairment of the investment in a private company (a capital asset) would not be realized due to uncertainties as to the timing and amounts of future capital gains.
-Accordingly, a valuation allowance of approximately \$0.1 million was recorded as of December 31, 2009 and 2008.
-Additionally, we recorded \$0.1 million of various state and foreign valuation allowances at December 31, 2009 and 2008.
+At December 31, 2010, we believed it was more likely than not that certain deferred tax assets related to the impairment of our investment in a private company (a capital asset) would not be realized due to uncertainties as to the timing and amounts of future capital gains.
+Accordingly, a valuation allowance of approximately \$0.1 million was recorded as of December 31, 2010 and 2009.
+Additionally, we recorded \$20 thousand and \$0.1 million of various state and foreign valuation allowances at December 31, 2010 and 2009.

-During the years ended December 31, 2009, 2008 and 2007 we recognized a credit to paid-in capital and a reduction to income taxes payable of \$0.4 million, \$0.4 million and \$3.3 million, respectively, related to the tax benefit from the exercises of non-qualified stock options and vesting of restricted stock under our stock-based incentive plans.
+During the years ended December 31, 2010, 2009 and 2008 we recognized a credit to paid-in capital and a reduction to income taxes payable of \$0.2 million, \$0.4 million and \$0.4 million, respectively, related to the tax benefit from the exercises of non-qualified stock options and vesting of restricted stock under our stock-based incentive plans.

+During 2010, we settled an audit in France by the French Tax Authorities for fiscal years 2005 and 2006 which resulted in the reversal of \$0.1 million of previously recorded uncertain tax positions being credited into income.
 During 2009, we settled an audit in the Netherlands by the Dutch Tax Authorities for the fiscal years 2002 through 2006, which resulted in the reversal of \$0.4 million of previously recorded uncertain tax positions being credited into income.